pdiakumis/dna-damage-estimation/scripts/README.md

 * If there are values for both `type` and `type_RC` in `final`:
     * Get the ratio of their values e.g. for `G_G` it will be:
     * `ratio1` = 0.998638220608261 / 0.998507462686567 = 1.000131

+# `subset_chr20.sh`

+Took about 16min to subset chr20 from WES013 on Spartan.